 Check on elderly neighbors and relatives.

 Stay off roads.
-Eliminate unnecessary travel, especially by car.
-Traffic lights will be out, and roads may be congested.
-There is also the possibility of downed lines and trees.
+Eliminate unnecessary travel.
+Traffic lights may be out, and roads may be congested and they may have possibility of downed lines and trees on them.

 Use generators and stoves safely.
 Never use a generator, grill, camp stove or other gasoline, propane, natural gas or charcoal-burning devices inside a home, garage, basement, crawlspace or any partially enclosed area.